 - 4 candied cherries (halved)

-- 2 ounces/50 g candied orange peel (half finely diced and half cut into fine strips)
+- 2 ounces candied orange peel (half finely diced and half cut into fine strips)

-- 2 ounces/50 g candied citron (half finely diced and half cut into fine strips)
+- 2 ounces candied citron (half finely diced and half cut into fine strips)

-- 2 ounces/50 g candied melon rind (half finely diced and half cut into fine strips)
+- 2 ounces candied melon rind (half finely diced and half cut into fine strips)

-Combine the ingredients for the dough to make a workable dough, knead it well, and let it sit for at least 1 hour, covered.
+Combine the flour, eggs, alcohol, butter, sugar, both citrus zests, and salt to make a workable dough.
+Knead it well and let it sit for at least 1 hour, covered.

-Fry the pieces a few at a time in hot oil until brown, and drain them on absorbent paper.
-Should the oil start to froth after a bit, and the froth overflow the pot, change the oil.
+Fry the pieces a few at a time in the hot oil until brown and drain them on absorbent paper.
+Should the oil start to froth after a bit and the froth overflows the pot, change the oil.

 Stir to distribute everything evenly through the honey and turn the mixture out onto a plate.